VishveshC/cloudsetup/README.md

 ### What is all this?
 > CloudClusters is a VM provider that offers 7-day trial period on their docker images (of which Oracle VM is popular but dosent come with an open port, hence NodeJS Clusters is used here) indefinitely, as far as I know.
 > Qbittorrent is a Bittorrent client for downloading torrents, and iQbit makes for a polished UI for both desktop and mobile clients; also features a good search option for `yts.mx`,`1377x.to`,`rarbg` and other popular torrenting sites.
 (Consult national cyber policies before using)
-> This script essentially makes use of free resources to make a near-Netflix like torrenting site from which you can stream/download your favorite movies/TV shows and even download normal torrents including games without the need of a VPN (like a torrent mirror), with blazing fast download speeds.
+> This script essentially makes use of free resources to make a near-Netflix like torrenting site from which you can stream/download your favorite movies/TV shows and normal torrents including games without the need of a VPN (like a torrent mirror), with blazing fast download speeds.

 ### Screenshots:
 ![image](https://github.com/VishveshC/cloudsetup/assets/78300243/eb1322ca-2adc-4677-b8db-01c8557bff46)